jenkinsci/remoting/docs/remoting-3-compatibility.md

 In **Jenkins** project:

-* Nothing changes, starting from <code>1.610</code> Java 6 is not supported in Jenkins, on both master and slaves/agents
+* Nothing changes, starting from <code>1.610</code> Java 6 is not supported in Jenkins, on both master and agents
-* In particular cases it was possible to run Jenkins slaves/agents on Java 6 with Remoting <code>2.x</code>, but this configuration was not officially supported
+* In particular cases it was possible to run Jenkins agents on Java 6 with Remoting <code>2.x</code>, but this configuration was not officially supported

 In other projects: